socialplanning/opencore/opencore/nui/member/README.txt

     >>> project_dicts = view.invitations
     >>> [d['proj_id'] for d in project_dicts]
     ['p4']

+    Here are the actions that can be performed on each invitation request
+    >>> view.invitation_actions
+    ['Accept', 'Deny', 'Ignore']

     Now let's call the view simulating the request:
     XXX member areas need to be created first though for m1